Current Offerings -- Greek Coins (Page 2 of 3)

 Very Fine, some porousity

-Athena / Sword in Sheath
+Athena / Bow

 Historical Context: This coin was minted in Smyrna, Ionia in the 2nd and 1st centuries BC.